In This Post You Will Find:

-Cromarty is located on the North East tip of the Black Isle, about 40 minutes drive from Inverness.
+Cromarty is located on the north easterly tip of the Black Isle, about 40 minutes drive from Inverness.
 The little fishing village is almost completely surrounded by sea and boasts a lovely sandy beach as well as a small harbour, now mostly used for leisure boating.

 Where to stay in Cromarty